UNIwise/devops-assignment/README.md

 Run kubernetes locally using minikube (or in a cluster if you have access to one)

 ### 1) Dockerization
-Create a docker file with your base image of choice.
+Create a Dockerfile with your base image of choice.
 Bonus points if only include what is needed to run the application.

 Build the image locally and verify that the server works.